 You have to take a test very seriously.
 Taking these tests will improve your following abilities.

 Speed: As you have solved these questions earlier, so try to be a little fast in solving these questions.
 This will improve your speed to write fast.

 Accuracy: Try to be accurate as much as possible.
 If you are doing mistakes in more than 10% of the questions, focus on it and before you sit for the test try to make in your mind that today you are not going to do any mistake.
 If you make it a target that you have to be perfect, after a few tests you will start seeing the results.

-Concentration: While doing a test, you level of concentration is much higher.
+Concentration: While doing a test, your level of concentration is much higher.
 So these tests will help you in improving your concentration on a regular basis.
-So when you are doing these tests, make an environment that should resemble the environment you face at a test centre.
-Don’t answer a phone, don’t respond to doorbell, don’t get up for water and no music.
+So when you are doing these tests, make an environment that should resemble the environment you face at a test center.
+Don’t answer a phone, don’t respond to the doorbell, don’t get up for water and no music.